-After an extensive career in the Canadian financial industry and having founded two successful mutual fund companies in Canada, Mark is completing his financial book A History of the Canadian Financial Industry, 1900 to Present.
+After an extensive career in the Canadian financial industry and having founded two successful mutual fund companies in Canada (see Professional), Mark is completing his financial book A History of the Canadian Financial Industry, 1900 to Present.

 Mark has endowed several Chairs in Finance and a two-year full graduate scholarship for MBA students at the Rotman School of Management, University of Toronto, in Toronto, Canada.
 Today, there are 19 Bonham Scholar graduates that are active alumni of the school and the business studies program.